 All residents participate in a scholarly project during training.
 These range from reviews of clinical topics to clinical or basic science research.

-- Advances in Medicine: scholarly presentations during the PG-2 and PG-3 year that offer the opportunity for residents to develop a niche area of clinical expertise, and obtain useful feedback on presentation and teaching skills
+- The "Advances in Medicine" scholarly presentations during the PG-2 and PG-3 year offer the opportunity for residents to develop a niche area of clinical expertise, and obtain useful feedback on presentation and teaching skills.

 - We cover expenses for residents presenting research at regional or national meetings.

-The UW Institute for Clinical and Translational Research also provides numerous educational resources to support patient-oriented research, including a masters and PhD in Clinical Research, and graduate certificates in Fundamentals of Clinical Research, Patient Safety and Clinical Investigation.
+The UW Institute for Clinical and Translational Research provides educational resources to support patient-oriented research, including a masters and PhD in Clinical Research, and graduate certificates in Fundamentals of Clinical Research, Patient Safety and Clinical Investigation.
 We encourage residents to join those programs; many participate in research for short (1-3 months) or extended (>9 months) periods, either as electives or more formal research fellowships.